Participants completing this course will be able to:

 A post-test will be required at the conclusion of the webinar.

 Approved for 6 contact hours by NYSED’s State Board for PT.

 Application has been made to NJBPTE for CE credit approval.

 TSI is an AOTA Approved Provider of Professional Development.
 PD activity approval ID# Pending.
-This Live PD is offered at .6 CEUs, Intermediate level, Domain of OT: OT Service Delivery.
-AOTA does not endorse specific course content, products, or clinical procedures.
+This Live PD is offered at 6 contact hours or .6 CEU’s, Introductory level, OT Service Delivery.
+The assignment of AOTA CEUs does not endorse specific course content, products, or clinical procedures.

 Early $225.00* | Regular $250.00

 *Early registration must be received 14 days prior to seminar

 3 or more registrants – Early – $212.94 | Regular – $236.60 (use code group3)